insertokername/custom-authlib/docs/client/index.rst

     :description: This documentation contains Python OAuth 1.0 and OAuth 2.0 Clients implementation with requests, HTTPX, Flask, Django and Starlette.

-This part of the documentation contains information on the client parts.
-Authlib provides many frameworks integrations, including:
+This part of the documentation contains information on the client parts. insertokname-authlib provides many frameworks integrations, including:

 * The famous Python Requests_